 Thank you for contacting me about the sexual harassment of women and girls in public.

-There is more to do and I will be paying close attention to the important work which is underway.
+On this and the other pressing issues related to public sexual harassment, there is more to do and I will be paying close attention to the important work which is underway.

 Thank you again for taking the time to contact me.